yamin02/droplet_openfoam/README.md

 😘 Save animation or data depending on what you needd

-😛 Get the graph directly from paraview
+😛 Get the graph directly from paraview:

     # PlotOverLine  ( from origin to the edge of domain across X axis)
     # Find Data ( just press V ) => (points) alpha.water > 0.9
     # PLotSelectionOverLine ( to get the arc length )